 You can add vegan parmesan substitute to your favorite dishes, like these:

-This is a vegan substitute for parmesan so feel free to use it as you would with any parmesan cheese, including the kinds that come in little packets!
+This is a vegan substitute for parmesan so feel free to use it as you would with any parmesan cheese.

 - 1 cup raw cashews

 - 3 tablespoons sesame seeds or hemp seeds (optional)